lewiswilkins/Array-Tomography-Tool/README.md

 The easiest method to running the tool is to use Docker.
 First you will require Docker installed on your computer - go to https://www.docker.com/products/docker-desktop to download and install.
-There are now two available versions of the tool.
+There are now two versions of the tool available.
 One which runs from the command line and the other now has a full browser based GUI.
 The instructions to run both are below